owncloud-archive/documentation/admin_manual/installation/command_line_installation.rst

 =========================================
-Installing ownCloud From the Command Line
+Installing ownCloud from the Command Line
 =========================================

 ownCloud can be installed entirely from the command line.
 This is convenient for